About CMHA Niagara

-The COAST Crisis Support Worker’s main function is to ensure full coverage of the COAST Niagara Crisis line during regular hours of operation.
+The Community Outreach and Support Team (COAST) Mental Health Worker provides mobile urgent response service and telephone support to individuals who are in crisis in the Niagara Community.
 The intent is to ensure client safety, to encourage empowerment, and provide crisis resolution and prevention, within a recovery framework which integrates the client into their community with supports.

 Essential Job Functions:

-- Completes phone assessments and responds to telephone crisis calls as required
+- Complete Mobile Outreach Assessments and respond to telephone crisis calls as required

-- Identifies and develops strategies to prevent further crisis and engage individuals with ongoing supports and treatment
+- Assist in identifying and developing strategies to prevent further crisis and engage individuals with ongoing supports and treatment

-- Works in collaboration internally with other program staff to ensure effective and efficient program delivery and administration
+- Work in collaboration internally with other program staff to ensure effective and efficient program delivery and administration

-- Builds positive relationships with communities and agencies to become mutual resources
+- Build positive relationships with communities and agencies to become mutual resources

-- Responds to telephone and electronic enquiries and/or forward to appropriate person
+- Respond to telephone, in person, electronic enquiries and/or forward to appropriate person

 - Provide general information to the public including distribution of pamphlets, cards and other relevant information